Verify the Java caller.

 verify-java-caller verifies the Java caller, which means looking up the corresponding Java methods and setting up the caller for name.

-name must be a caller name defined by default-constructor-arguments (but not any of the other definers or setup-java-caller).
+name must be a caller name defined by define-java-caller (but not any of the other definers or setup-java-caller).
 If it is not, an error is signaled.
-Note that the importing interface defines the caller using default-constructor-arguments and that define-java-callers also expands to default-constructor-arguments, so
+Note that the importing interface defines the caller using define-java-caller and that define-java-callers also expands to define-java-caller, so

 verify-java-caller can be used on such caller (but not on constructors or field accessors).